abcideabased/FoundationPress/README.md

 In the `/src` folder you will find the working files for all your assets.
 Every time you make a change to a file that is watched by Gulp, the output will be saved to the `/dist` folder.
 The contents of this folder is the compiled code that you should not touch (unless you have a good reason for it).

 The `/page-templates` folder contains templates that can be selected in the Pages section of the WordPress admin panel.
 To create a new page-template, simply create a new file in this folder and make sure to give it a template name.

-I guess the rest is quite self explanatory.
-Feel free to ask if you feel stuck.

 ### Styles and Sass Compilation